 A 401(k) plan helps you save while investing your contributions in various mutual funds.
-This type of retirement plan is offered by employers, so you can’t sign up for one unless you go through your place of work.
+Employers offer this type of retirement plan, so you can’t sign up for one unless you go through your place of work.

 As an incentive to save, you receive a tax break.
 Depending on the type of 401(k) you choose (or your company offers), you either receive that tax break when you make the contribution or when it comes time to withdrawal.

 Many employers offer a match to any contribution you make.
 This usually happens in one of two ways: they’ll either match dollar for dollar up to a certain limit or up to a percentage of your salary.